colloqi/pisignage-server/README.md

 Server code to manage piSignage players in a LAN or Private Network or to setup your own server!

-## New version 1.9.5a has been released!

-**Upgrading to 1.9.5a from existing versions**
+**Upgrading to latest from existing versions**

+1. Change to pisignage-server directory where you have pulled the code last time
-1. git pull origin master and apply your code changes if any
+1. Issue the command `git pull origin master`
-1. If you are upadating from before 24 Nov 2016, please change the uri variable in config/env/development.js to 'mongodb://localhost/pisignage-dev' to retain the old data
+   ***IMPORTANT: If you are upadating from before 24 Nov 2016, after git pull, please change the uri variable in config/env/development.js to 'mongodb://localhost/pisignage-dev' to retain the old data***

+1. Apply your code changes if any
-2. start the pisignage-server and go to url localhost:3000
+1. Start the pisignage-server and go to url localhost:3000
-3. Enter the username of yours at pisignage.com (not the email ID) (or change under settings, otherwise player license will not be enabled)
+1. Enter the username of yours at pisignage.com (not the email ID) (or change under settings, otherwise player license will not be enabled)
-4. Default authentication credentials for player webUI has been changed to pi:pi
+1. Default authentication credentials for player webUI has been changed to pi:pi
-5. New settings tab has been added for settings instead of config/env/all.js file
+1. New settings tab has been added for settings instead of config/env/all.js file
-6. New player software upgrades are automatically pulled to the server and you can upgrade from the local server itself
+1. New player software upgrades are automatically pulled to the server and you can upgrade from the local server itself
-7. Upload new licenses bought to the local server so that they are automatically installed in the pi
+1. Upload new licenses bought to the local server so that they are automatically installed in the pi
-8. Authentication has been added to the server UI which can be changed under settings (default pi:pi)
+1. Authentication has been added to the server UI which can be changed under settings (default pi:pi)

+##2.0.0 compatible release-features

+1. Introduction of domination playlist
+1. Play multiple assets when a advertisement event is triggered
+1. PDF slide mode
+1. Media RSS option to show only text
+1. Zoom and sending keystrokes option for webpage links (can be used for login and other uses)
+1. Blend transition mode
+1. Option to use youtube-dl, disable welcome screen
+1. Letterboxed and stretched mode for video and image

 ## Getting Started